Internet Freedom Foundation: History

-The Internet Freedom Foundation was formed out of the SaveTheInternet.in campaign which was a volunteer-driven campaign.
+Internet Freedom Foundation was established from the SaveTheInternet.in which was a volunteer-driven campaign for net neutrality in India.
+IFF was formally launched on August 15, 2016.
 The campaign in support of net neutrality garnered over 1.2 million signatures and led the TRAI to prohibit discriminatory practices by companies on the internet.
-To enable structured engagement, the volunteers of the SaveTheInternet.in campaign established IFF to work on issues of privacy, free speech, net neutrality, and innovation on the internet.
+Due to an absence of advocacy organisations working on digital rights in India and to enable sustained work the co-founders of the SaveTheInternet.in campaign established IFF as an organisation to work on issues of privacy, free speech, net neutrality, and innovation on the internet.
+IFF became a staffed organisation in April, 2018 and Apar Gupta took over as the Executive Director where he served till July, 2023.
+He resumed the role of its Founder Director in November, 2024.